zer0db/cnc-lore/factions/README.md

 The Moxes were formed in 2067 after the death of Elizabeth "Lizzie" Borden, a strip club owner who defended them from violent clients.
 The Mox refer to themselves as "those who protect working girls and guys" from violence and abuse.
 - Estimated Gang Size: 200 - 250
-- Turf: None; find them in Westbrook, around Club Mox
+- Turf: None; find them in Westbrook, around Lizzie's Bar

 ## Nomad Families